 - Heart medicine

-Albuterol may harm an unborn baby.
-There is not enough data to know if albuterol is safe to take while breastfeeding.
+There is not enough data to know if albuterol is safe to take while pregnant or breastfeeding.
 Before taking albuterol, tell your doctor if you are pregnant, plan to become pregnant, or breastfeeding.1,2

 Before beginning treatment for COPD, tell your doctor about all your health conditions and any other drugs, vitamins, or supplements you are taking.
 This includes over-the-counter drugs.